 Ground

-single operator and can be hand pulled or towed behind a vehicle.
+single geophysicist and the system can be hand held, trolley mounted or towed by a vehicle.

-A GPR unit consists of a power source, data processing unit and a
+A ground penetrating radar (GPR) unit consists of a power supply, a radar data processing unit and a

 variety of antennae, depending upon the depth and resolution

-required.
-Bentham Geoconsulting have invested in the latest SIR 3000
+Bentham Geoconsulting have invested in the latest GSSI SIR 3000

-radar system and processing software from GSSI of the USA.
-Our
+ground penetrating radar system and Radan radar processing software from the USA.

-locating wash-out under the quayside at a northern UK port.
+locating wash-out under a quayside at a northern UK port.

 operates by propagating electromagnetic pulses into the ground or